Particular/docs.particular.net/samples/servicecontrol/retry-messages/sample.md

 ![service-pulse-error-details](service-pulse-error-details.png)

-Now click `Request retry` to initiate the message retry process.
+Now click `Request retry` to initiate the message retry process i.e. sending the message back to the receiver's input queue for reprocessing.

 ![service-pulse-retry-in-progress](service-pulse-retry-in-progress.png)